 There are about a dozen EverBank branches scattered around the state, from Boca Raton in the south to Jacksonville in the north.
-Especially in northern Florida, EverBank is a big deal; in fact, several years ago, the company bought the naming rights to the Jaguars’ home stadium – although, as Jacksonville is the NFL’s smallest market, that might be a dubious feat – and the bank is a visible patron of local events and charities.
+Especially in northern Florida, EverBank is a big deal; in fact, a while back, the company bought the naming rights to the Jaguars’ home stadium – although, as Jacksonville is the NFL’s smallest market, that might be a dubious feat – and the bank is a visible patron of local events and charities.

 Yield Pledge Checking Account

 EverBank’s Yield Pledge Checking Account, billed as one of the oldest high-yield checking accounts, offers competitive interest rates, no account maintenance fees, and no-cost overdraft protection for clients who link their accounts to an EverBank savings or money market account.
 The Yield Pledge name evokes a longstanding EverBank policy: Its interest rates always remain within the top 5% of all U.S. banks’ interest rates, as defined by Bankrate.com’s BRM National Index, which updates at the beginning of each month.